 Germany has an economically efficient network of waterways.
 The transport capacity of inland navigation is approximately 62 billion tonne-kilometres per year or around 60% of the transport capacity of long-distance goods transport by railway.
 In fact some 250 million tonnes of goods are handled every year at Germany's North and Baltic Sea ports.
-The 7,300 km of German federal waterways form an important part of the European waterways network.
+The 7,300 km of German inland waterways form an important part of the European waterways network.
 In addition, Germany's coastal waterways cover a surface of 23,000 km².

 BAW - Service Provider for the WSV